Steve Wexler, author of The Big Picture: How to Use Data Visualization to Make Better Decisions – Faster

 Top 3 Takeaways

-- If we are data literate, we can read data faster, interpret them better, and be quicker in making decisions and providing solutions.
+- If you are data literate, you can read data faster, interpret them better, and be quicker in making decisions and providing solutions.

 - The goal of data visualization is to provide the most significant degree of understanding in the least amount of effort.
 It spares us from cognitive overload because it is easier to understand what we can quickly see.

-- Collaboration is about creating something far more significant than you can make independently.
+- Collaboration is about creating something far more significant than what you can make independently.

 Read the Show Notes from this Episode